riscv/sail-riscv/doc/ExtendingGuide.md

 The model supports storing and retrieving metadata along with memory values at each physical memory address.
 The default interface for this is defined in `prelude_mem_metadata.sail`.
-An extension can customize the default implementation there to support its the metadata type.
+An extension can customize the default implementation there to support its metadata type.

-The actual content of such memory, and its modification, can be defined in separate sail files.
+The actual content of such memory, and its modification, can be defined in separate Sail files.
 This functionality will have access to any newly defined architectural state.
-One can examine how normal physical memory access is implemented in `riscv_mem.sail` with helpers in `prelude.sail`.
+One can examine how normal physical memory access is implemented in `riscv_mem.sail` with helpers in `prelude_mem.sail` and `prelude_mem_metadata.sail`.

 Virtual memory is implemented in `riscv_vmem.sail`, and defining new address translation schemes will require modifying the